keitaroyamada/Level-Compiler/README.md

    npm run build:mac
    ```

-8. Signing to the application (optional)
+8. Signing to the application (more optional)
    - Install Command line developper tools.
    - Generate Certificate Signing Request(CSR) file from Keychain.
    - Enroll in the Apple Developer Program.